Azure/azure-storage-net/README.md

 - Windows 8 and 8.1 for Windows Store app development: Storage Client Libraries are available for Windows Store applications.
 - Windows Phone 8 and 8.1 app development: Storage Client Libraries are available for Windows Phone applications including Universal applications.
 - ASP.NET 5: Storage Client Libraries for .NET are available to support ASP.NET 5 application development.
 This support is currently in preview.
+- Portable Class Library Profile 111: Storage Client Libraries are available to support building PCL Profile 111 applications, as well as for Xamarin application development.
+This support is currently in preview.

 ## Requirements